 Persistent idiopathic facial pain (also known as atypical facial pain or persistent facial pain of unknown cause) is a condition that presents with pain in the face area that does not meet established and recognized diagnostic criteria and when the source of the pain cannot be identified.

-As the name suggests the source or cause of the pain remains unknown.
+As the name suggests, the source or cause of the pain remains unknown.

 Treatment depends on a specific clinical presentation.
-We may use corticosteroids and nonsteroidal anti-inflammatory medications, neuromodulators, certain antidepressants.
+We may use corticosteroids and nonsteroidal anti-inflammatory medications, neuromodulators, and certain antidepressants.
 Some patients may benefit from a series of sphenopalatine ganglion blocks (SPG blocks) or other peripheral nerve blocks.

 Conditions We Treat

 Services We Provide